Last Updated on May 12, 2021

 How Many Days Do You Need To See The Grand Canyon?

 To see enough of the Grand Canyon, you will need at least one solid day.
-Ideally, we suggest to set aside two days.
+Ideally, we suggest setting aside two days.
 You’ll need even more time if you plan to do hiking.

 Seeing A Different Perspective